Fastest Master of Science in Nursing (MSN) Programs in 2025

 Therefore, prospective MSN students should verify to ensure their MSN program is accredited by recognized bodies like the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

-As you consider pursuing an MSN program, understanding the scope of practice, certification, and licensure requirements for MSN graduates is essential.
-These factors vary according to your chosen specialty and whether you pursue an Advanced Practice Registered Nurse (APRN) designation.
+When considering a short fast track MSN program, understanding the scope of practice, certification, and licensure requirements for MSN graduates is essential.
+Your chosen advanced nursing specialty and whether you choose an Advanced Practice Registered Nurse (APRN) designation will determine these factors.

 Key MSN APRN Organizations & Certifying Bodies: